-SSH can be configured so that you are not prompted for a passphrase when you slogin or ssh to another host when combined with the ssh-agent and ssh-add command.
+SSH can be configured so that you are not prompted for a password when you ssh to another host when combined with the ssh-agent and ssh-add command.

 The UIowa Enterprise Password Policy has strict minimum standards for passwords/passphrases that also apply to SSH keys.

-When following the instructions below, it helps to think about the SSH connections in terms of a "source" machine (the machine you're on) and a "destination" machine (the machine you're trying to login to).
-The ssh-agent and ssh-add commands manages the private key exchange.
+When following the instructions below, it helps to think about the SSH connections in terms of a "client" machine (the machine you're on) and a "server" machine (the machine you're trying to login to).
+In order to use SSH keys for authentication you will need to generate an SSH key, and the private key will need to be on the source or client side, and public key will need to be on the server side.

-Generate a set of private and public keys (on the source machine)
+Generate a set of private and public keys (on the client machine)

 You will be asked for the file in which to save the key.
 Take the default by simply pressing the Enter key.
 You will then be asked for a passphrase.
 Choose a good passphrase; then type it in again to confirm the passphrase.
 This will generate you public and private keys.
 You'll now be prompted for the SSH passphrase instead of your HawkID passhrase when SSHing between hosts.
 Choosing an empty passphase is not recommended and is a potential security risk.

-Make your new public key an authorized key (on the destination machine)
+Make your new public key an authorized key (on the server, or destination machine)

 If you are using public key authentication from a host outside of the university, then you will need to copy the contents of ~/.ssh/id_rsa.pub to the file ~/.ssh/authorized_keys.
-You can use a text editor to do this, or you can use the commands (you'll have to substitute appropriately for username, remote_host and path) below:
+You can use a text editor to do this, or you can use the commands (you'll have to substitute appropriately for hawkid) below:

 Make sure your SSH files are not publically readable (on both source and dest machine)